ceph/ceph/doc/rados/configuration/mon-osd-interaction.rst

 :Default: ``30``

-``osd mon report interval max``

-:Description: The maximum time in seconds that a Ceph OSD Daemon can wait before
-              it must report to a Ceph Monitor.

-:Type: 32-bit Integer
-:Default: ``120``

-``osd mon report interval min``
+``osd mon report interval``

-:Description: The minimum number of seconds a Ceph OSD Daemon may wait
+:Description: The number of seconds a Ceph OSD Daemon may wait
               from startup or another reportable event before reporting to a Ceph Monitor.

 :Type: 32-bit Integer
 :Default: ``5``
-:Valid Range: Should be less than ``osd mon report interval max``

 ``osd mon ack timeout``